 This section identifies the scoring criteria used in evaluating and ranking pre-applications.
-The criteria identified below include those items required under Tex.
-Gov't Code, §2306.359 and other criteria considered important by the Department.
 Any scoring items that require supplemental information to substantiate points must be submitted in the pre-application, as further outlined in the Multifamily Bond Pre-Application Procedures Manual.
 Applicants proposing multiple sites will be required to submit a separate pre-application for each Development Site, unless staff determines that one pre-application is more appropriate based on the specifics of the transaction.
 Each individual pre-application will be scored on its own merits and the final score will be determined based on an average of all of the individual scores.
 Ongoing requirements, as selected in the pre-application, will be reflected in the Bond Regulatory and Land Use Restriction Agreement and must be maintained throughout the State Restrictive Period, unless otherwise stated or required in such Agreement.